Rudy (film): Reception

-The film was the closing night gala at the 1993 Toronto International Film Festival.
+The film was shown at the closing night gala of the 1993 Toronto International Film Festival.

 Rudy received primarily positive reviews from critics.
 Roger Ebert of the Chicago Sun-Times wrote that the film "has a freshness and an earnestness that gets us involved, and by the end of the film we accept Rudy's dream as more than simply sports sentiment.
 It's a small but powerful illustration of the human spirit."
 Stephen Holden of The New York Times observed that "For all its patness, the movie also has a gritty realism that is not found in many higher-priced versions of the same thing, and its happy ending is not the typical Hollywood leap into fantasy."
 In The Washington Post, Richard Harrington called Rudy "a sweet-natured family drama in which years of effort are rewarded by a brief moment of glory."
 Kenneth Turan of the Los Angeles Times called the film "Sweet-natured and unsurprising...this is one of those Never Say Die, I Gotta Be Me, Somebody Up There Likes Me sports movies that no amount of cynicism can make much of a dent in."

-On Rotten Tomatoes, the film holds a rating of 78%, based on 50 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the film holds a rating of 80%, based on 49 reviews.
 The site's consensus reads, "Though undeniably sentimental and predictable, Rudy succeeds with an uplifting spirit and determination."
 Metacritic gave the film a score of 71, based on 22 reviews, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 In 2006, AFI placed the film on its 100 Years...100 Cheers list, where it was ranked #54.

+NBA legend Kobe Bryant was a huge fan of Rudy, saying that the film "motivated him to work harder then he ever had before".
+After seeing it in theaters in 1993, Bryant mentioned that he'd seen it "a hundred" times on tape.